How To Teach High School History with Literature Easily

 The curriculum is divided into five parts:

-For each part, there are several additional book selections (appropriate for the high school level) that can give additional insight into an era or event.
-A large list of videos is suggested for each part, too.
-Those who have voracious readers or children who respond well to video will love these lists.
+For each part, several additional book selections (appropriate for the high school level) can give additional insight into an era or event.
+A large list of videos is also suggested for each part.
+Those with voracious readers or children who respond well to video will love these lists.
 The additional resources could also help extend the 36-week curriculum to cover more time if necessary.

 A Question I Know You’ll Ask About the Living Books

-Is it necessary to purchase the entire curriculum or can I simply buy the study guide and check the books out from the library?
+Is it necessary to purchase the entire curriculum, or can I buy the study guide and check the books out from the library?

 You can certainly purchase the study guide alone.
-The 24 literature books are a necessary part of the curriculum as each is planned in the curriculum guide to take a little more than two weeks to read.
+The 24 literature books are a necessary part of the curriculum, as each is planned to take a little more than two weeks to read.
 You could likely check the books out from the library as needed, but you’ll need to be sure you’re organized and reserve (or interlibrary loan) the books in time.

 If you purchase the entire package, you’re paying an average of $9 per book.
 A quick search on Amazon listed most of the books at $12 and higher.
 I used to work hard to be ultra-thrifty.
 I would spend hours (and hours) searching out the cheapest prices online and scouring thrift stores for the books I needed.
 Since my library is small, I would have to interlibrary loan just about every title…and they usually wouldn’t show up on time.

-At this point in my homeschooling career, it’s so worth the money spent upfront to buy entire sets.
+At this point in my homeschooling career, buying entire sets is worth the money spent upfront.
 It saves me an incredible amount of time in the long run.
 As a bonus, I get to build my library of living literature!
 And, if you have more than one child in line to use it, having the full set on hand is almost a no-brainer.

 One Note About Historical Book Themes

 There has been some criticism here and there about a few of the books included in this particular Beautiful Feet Books world history course.
-There are definitely some graphic topics to cover during this period of time.
-My advice before sharing any book with your children is to get to know the book first.
+There are definitely some graphic topics to cover during this period.
+Before sharing any book with your children, I advise getting to know the book first.
 If you don’t have time to read it yourself ahead of time, do a quick internet search to learn about the plot, characters, and themes.

 If you ever feel uncomfortable with a book, trust your gut.
-Find something else to read in place of it (because there are so many wonderful living books out there) or opt to get a non-fiction book from the library instead.
-Your children will get an overview of the particular event that the offending book covers and you can move onward through the curriculum from there.
+Find something else to read in place of it (because there are so many wonderful living books), or get a non-fiction book from the library instead.
+Your children will get an overview of the particular event that the offending book covers, and you can move on to the curriculum from there.

-If you have any other questions or want to discuss more about this particular high school history curriculum from Beautiful Feet, comment here.
-Or, better yet, send me a message on Instagram and I’ll make an InstaStory to answer your question live.
+If you have any other questions or want to discuss this high school history curriculum from Beautiful Feet, comment here.

 Other Posts You Might Like